 Jeep tour – take a jeep tour of the island visiting the small villages on the East coast and a visit to St Nicholas Abbey which is over 350 years old and is home to a rum distillery where you can get bottles of rum personally engraved.

 Banks and Currency in Barbados

 The Barbados Dollar is converted at the rate of $1.98 BDS to $1.00 U.S. The BDS Dollar is fixed to the U.S Dollar and does not fluctuate.
-Its rate to other currencies fluctuate daily based on their fluctuations relative to the U.S. Dollar.
-Most establishments will accept travelers >cheques, U.S. and Canadian currency.
+Its rate to other currencies fluctuates daily based on their fluctuations relative to the U.S. Dollar.
+Most establishments will accept travelers >cheques, U.S., and Canadian currency.
 There are many commercial banks that will change most currencies.

-Most of the hotels, restaurants and commercial establishments will accept credit cards.
-Travelers cheques in U.S., U.K. and Canadian funds are also cashable at many outlets.
+Most of the hotels, restaurants, and commercial establishments will accept credit cards.
+Travellers cheques in U.S., U.K., and Canadian funds are also cashable at many outlets.
 There are many Banks in Barbados (mostly British and Canadian).
 Most have ABM that will accept credit cards

 Weddings in Barbados

 Getting married in Barbados is a wonderful experience and one for anyone that wants to say their vows with the Barbados sand between their toes.
 There is no minimum stay required and a license can be obtained from the court in Bridge town allowing you to marry anywhere on the island.
 Many hotels offer excellent wedding packages or go easy travel can find something very different to suit your wedding dreams.

 Honeymoons in Barbados offer the bride and groom a wide range of accommodation to choose from.
 Hotels in Barbados also offer specials such as room upgrades or complimentary fruit in the room on arrival for those on honeymoon in Barbados.